George B. Cosby

-George Blake Cosby (January 19, 1830 – June 29, 1909), was a Confederate States Army Brigadier General during the American Civil War.
-He was an 1852 graduate of the United States Military Academy and served in the United States Army until May 10, 1861.
-In his antebellum years, he was a farmer in California, a sutler in Oregon and held several government positions.
+George Blake Cosby (January 19, 1830 – June 29, 1909) was a Confederate general during the American Civil War.
+He was a 1852 graduate of the United States Military Academy and served in the United States Army until May 10, 1861.
+After the war, he farmed in California, worked as a sutler in Oregon and held several government positions.

 Early life

 George Blake Cosby was born on January 19, 1830, in Louisville, Kentucky.
 He graduated 17th of 43 in the 1852 class of the United States Military Academy at West Point, New York.
 He was assigned as a brevet Second Lieutenant to the U.S. Mounted Riflemen Regiment on July 1, 1852, and was appointed a full Second Lieutenant on September 16, 1852.
 Cosby was wounded fighting Native Americans (Indians) at Lake Trinidad, Texas, on May 9, 1854.
 Cosby transferred to the 2nd U.S. Cavalry Regiment on March 3, 1855.
 He was promoted to First Lieutenant on May 1, 1856, and to captain on May 8, 1861.
 He taught cavalry tactics at West Point before his resignation to join the Confederate States Army.
-Cosby resigned on May 10, 1861, in order to join the Confederate Army.
+Cosby resigned on May 10, 1861, to join the Confederate Army.